Serena stunned by Pliskova in U.S. Open semis

 "I wasn't able to move the way I wanted to move."

-With the two biggest hitters in women's tennis standing across from each over the match was expected to be an explosive affair filled with booming serves.
+With the two biggest hitters in women's tennis standing across from each other the match was expected to be an explosive affair filled with booming serves.

 Williams opened the contest with an ace but in the end it was the American's serve that ultimately let her down as she committed six double faults, including the deciding point in the tiebreak.